Average Weather in Sydney Australia

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Sydney are -33.868 deg latitude, 151.207 deg longitude, and 79 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Sydney are -33.868 deg latitude, 151.207 deg longitude, and 79 ft elevation.

-The topography within 2 miles of Sydney contains only modest variations in elevation, with a maximum elevation change of 387 feet, and an average elevation above sea level of 69 feet.
-Within 10 miles contains significant variations in elevation (728 feet).
-Within 50 miles contains large variations in elevation (3,232 feet).
+The topography within 2 miles of Sydney contains only modest variations in elevation, with a maximum elevation change of 387 feet and an average elevation above sea level of 69 feet.
+Within 10 miles contains only modest variations in elevation (728 feet).
+Within 50 miles contains significant variations in elevation (3,232 feet).

 The area within 2 miles of Sydney is covered by artificial surfaces (54%), water (29%), and sparse vegetation (12%), within 10 miles by artificial surfaces (38%) and water (35%), and within 50 miles by water (50%) and trees (38%).

 This report illustrates the typical weather in Sydney, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Sydney.

 For each station, the records are corrected for the elevation difference between that station and Sydney according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Sydney is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Sydney and a given station.